-The school and the Designated Safeguarding Lead will also take account of the wider context in which the alleged incident(s) of peer on peer abuse took place, for example the physical environment of the school; route/travel to and from school; online environment and gender norms.
+The school and the Designated Safeguarding Lead will also take account of the wider context in which the alleged incident(s) of child on child abuse took place, for example the physical environment of the school; route/travel to and from school; online environment and gender norms.

-A factual record should be made of the allegation, but no attempt at this stage should be made to investigate the circumstances.
+A factual record should be made of the allegation.